amitjavilaventura/plotmics/README.md

 * `v1.1.1`:
   + Add minor formatting options in `expressionHeatmap()` and `expressionHeatmap2()`, such as the possibility to remove the gene names, change sizes of texts and titles, etc.
+  + Add minor changes in `ggVennPeaks()` in order to make it easier to visualize more peaks sets.